Skip to main content

 Federal EHR Annual Summit

-The FEHRM unites efforts and delivers common capabilities that enable the Department of Defense (DOD), Department of Veterans Affairs (VA), Department of Homeland Security’s U.S. Coast Guard (USCG), Department of Commerce's National Oceanic and Atmospheric Administration (NOAA) and other federal agencies to deploy the same federal EHR.
-Common capabilities refer to common solutions, tools and activities needed to effectively implement the federal EHR and ensure meaningful data sharing between the federal EHR and community providers.
+The FEHRM unites efforts and delivers common capabilities that enable the Department of Defense (DOD), Department of Veterans Affairs (VA), Department of Homeland Security’s U.S. Coast Guard (USCG), Department of Commerce's National Oceanic and Atmospheric Administration (NOAA), and other federal agencies to deploy the same Federal EHR.
+Common capabilities refer to common solutions, tools, and activities needed to effectively implement the Federal EHR and ensure meaningful data sharing between the Federal EHR and community providers.

-The federal EHR helps health care systems within the federal space and beyond effectively deliver health care and benefits by bringing a common record to patients and providers.
-There is recognition across the board that the federal EHR saves providers time and enables more standard workflows to support enhanced clinical decision-making and patient safety.
+The Federal EHR helps health care systems within the federal space and beyond effectively deliver health care and benefits by bringing a common record to patients and providers.
+There is recognition across the board that the Federal EHR saves providers time and enables more standard workflows to support enhanced clinical decision-making and patient safety.

 Call to action 1